hashgraph/did-method/did-method-specification.md

 Hedera nodes support a Consensus Service API by which clients submit transaction messages to a topic.
 Valid and authorized messages on valid topics will be ordered by the consensus service, gossiped to the mirror net, and published (in order) to all subscribers (from the mirror net) on this topic.
 Every appnet that implements Hedera DID method must have a dedicated HCS topic created for DID documents registration.
 Appnets shall subscribe to their topics, capture and store valid DID document messages.
 A valid CRUD message of a DID document must have a JSON structure defined by a [did-message-schema](did-message.schema.json) and contains the following properties:
 - `didOperation` - Operation to be performed on the DID document.
 Valid values are: `createOrUpdate` and `delete`.
 - `mode` - Describes the mode in which DID document is provided in this message.
 Valid values are: `plain` or `encrypted`.
+- `did` -  - This field may contain either:
+  - a plain DID,
+  - or an encrypted representation of the DID, where the encryption and decryption methods and keys are defined by appnet owners.
 - `didDocumentBase64` - This field may contain either:
   - a string that represents Base64-encoded plain DID document that conforms to the [DID Specification](https://w3c.github.io/did-core/),
   - or an encrypted representation of this Base64 string, where the encryption and decryption methods and keys are defined by appnet owners.